 data plane nodes with a reference.
 You can do the same thing with any supported fields.
 This is the most basic form of secrets management.

 Open the Vaults page in Konnect:

-- Select a runtime group.
+- Select a control plane.

 Set up a new vault.
 For this example, we’re going to use the environment variable vault.